leticiamarts/socket-message/README.md

 python client.py
 ```

 Once connected, the client will allow you to input messages, which will be sent to the server.
-Type "exit" to close the connection.
+Type `exit` to close the connection.

 ## Communication
 - The client sends messages to the server using TCP sockets.